-The Council is pleased to partner with the Department of Juvenile Justice in continuing to attain excellence and innovation in the planning and procurement processes.
+The Council is pleased to partner with the Department of Juvenile Justice in continuing to attain excellence in the planning and procurement processes.
 We look forward to working with the Department on future outsourcing, or insourcing, initiatives.

-If you have any questions or issues concerning this Advisory Report, or if the Council can be of further assistance, please call us at 850.414.9200.
+If you have any questions or issues concerning this report, or if the Council can be of further assistance, please call us at 850.414.9200.